 Very few British people know about restrictions on freedom of movement allowed under existing EU regulations.
 Yet when they learn about the EU’s “three-month rule”, two-thirds (64%) say it would provide “enough control” over EU immigration.
 And 67% say that they would support the introduction of ID cards if it meant the authorities could enforce restrictions applied in other EU countries.
-Tessa Buchanan (UCL), Lee de-Wit (University … Continue reading What policy do British voters want on EU immigration?
+Tessa Buchanan (UCL), Lee de-Wit (University of Cambridge) and Alan Renwick (UCL Constitution Unit) discuss the findings.
+Continue reading What policy do British voters want on EU immigration?
 Is there a hidden consensus?

 Uta Staiger, Deputy Director of the UCL European Institute, argues that the EU-Turkey deal should have no role in the Brexit debate, yet it brings the crucial question of the European Union and migration into focus at an inopportune time.
 Migration has not been out of the news in months.
 Net migration into Britain has never been higher, despite the prime minister’s promises to reduce … Continue reading Migration, the lightning rod of the EU referendum